seanreed1111/sql-recipes/recipes.md

 Combining Several Result Sets in a Single Query Problem
-You want to select rows from several tables, or several sets of rows from a single table —all as a single result set.
+You want to SELECT rows FROM several tables, or several sets of rows FROM a single table —all as a single result set.

 Solution
 Use a UNION operation to combine multiple SELECT results into one.

 Discussion
-A join is useful for combining columns from different tables side by side.
-It’s not so useful when you want a result set that includes a set of rows from several tables, or multiple sets of rows from the same table.
+A join is useful for combining columns FROM different tables side by side.
+It’s not so useful when you want a result set that includes a set of rows FROM several tables, or multiple sets of rows FROM the same table.
 These are instances of the type of operation for which a UNION is useful.
 A UNION enables you to run several SELECT statements and combine their results.
 That is, rather than running multiple queries and receiving mul- tiple result sets, you receive a single result set.
-Suppose that you have two tables that list prospective and actual customers, and a third that lists vendors from whom you purchase supplies, and you want to create a single mailing list by merging names and addresses from all three tables.
+Suppose that you have two tables that list prospective and actual customers, and a third that lists vendors FROM whom you purchase supplies, and you want to create a single mailing list by merging names and addresses FROM all three tables.
 UNION provides a way to do this.
 Assume that the three tables have the following contents: mysql> SELECT * FROM prospect;
 +---------+-------+------------------------+
 | fname | lname | addr  |